 - Address 1-chōme-1-1 Komachi, Kamakura, Kanagawa 248-0006, Japan

-Exploring around the station - especially around the vicinity of the East Exit - you will come across load of amazing cafes and restaurants with mouth-watering selection.
-Whether you are craving Japanese or Western style options, this area has you covered.
+Exploring around Kamakura Station - especially around the vicinity of the East Exit - you will come across a load of amazing cafes and restaurants with a mouth-watering selection.
+So whether you are craving Japanese or Western-style options, this area has you covered.

 9:30 am: Walk to Hokokuji Temple and Bamboo Forest

 If you are keen on walking, a great option is to stroll from Kamakura Station along Route 204 to Hokokuji Temple, also known as Bamboo Temple.
-The walk which takes about 30 minutes will take you through the city with houses and shops on one side and, ultimately, wooded areas and a stream on the other.
-This course is a great way to see the beautiful city of Kamakura as well as take in a nice stroll.
+The walk, which takes about 30 minutes, will take you through the city with houses and shops on one side and, ultimately, wooded areas and a stream on the other.
+This course is a great way to see the beautiful city of Kamakura as well as take a nice stroll.

 One thing you will notice right away is the amount of lush greenery this temple has.
 With a gate surrounded by trees, a garden with a small Buddha statue (as a preview of other bigger Buddha to come later in the day), the temple is surrounded by serene, green beautiful nature.

-The temple is relatively compact, but the highlight is the bamboo gardens that are located behind the temple.
-You can purchase a combo ticket for the bamboo garden and matcha tea house for 700 yen to get the full ‘Zen’ experience.
-The main yard has a garden with big rocks surrounded by white stones raked in patterns and bonsai trees decorated in a traditional Japanese garden motif.
+The temple is relatively compact, but the highlight is the bamboo gardens located behind the temple.
+You can purchase a combo ticket for the bamboo garden and matcha tea house for 600 yen to get the full ‘Zen’ experience.
+In addition, the main yard has a garden with big rocks surrounded by white stones raked in patterns and bonsai trees decorated in a traditional Japanese garden motif.

-The bamboo forest houses over 2,000 tall bamboo trees and makes for an amazingly peaceful walk and picture stop.
-Just beyond the forest are Buddhist statues and caves (not open to the public) which are ancient tombs of the Ashikaga clan.
+The bamboo forest houses some 2,000 tall bamboo trees and makes for an amazingly peaceful walk and picture stop.
+Just beyond the forest are Buddhist statues and caves (not open to the public), which are ancient tombs of the Ashikaga clan.

 11:00 am: Tsurugaoka Hachimangu